 Rep. Lofgren originally introduced the legislation as the ECPA 2.0 Act of 2012 during the 112th Congress, but it was not considered.

 The Location Privacy Protection Act of 2014 would prohibit companies from collecting or disclosing geolocation information from an electronic communications device without the user's consent.
 It provides exceptions for parents tracking their children, emergency services, law enforcement, and other cases.

 The bill would also prohibit development and distribution of "stalking apps," establish an Anti-Stalking Fund at the Department of Justice, and take other steps to prevent geolocation-enabled violence against women.

 On March 27, 2014, Senator Al Franken (D-MN) reintroduced this legislation for the 113th Congress.
-Update The bill was referred to the Senate judiciary committee, which held a hearing about it on June 4, 2014.
-View it at senate.gov
+The bill was referred to the judiciary committee, which held a hearing about it on June 4, 2014.
+View hearing at senate.gov

 Sen. Franken originally introduced the legislation during the 112th Congress, and it passed the committee in December 2012.